DarkSee/LaTazza/templates/DesignDocumentTemplate.md

         should check if there are enough capsules left of the desired type,if the Employee exists, if his identifier is valid and
-        if the Employee's account is not negative, then it calls further methods.
+        if the Employee's account has enough balance to manage the transaction, then it calls further methods.
         Otherwise, it would trigger an exception. end note

 ": DataImpl" -> ": DataImpl": "2: findEmplByID(...)"